TRUMPF-IoT/cdeDocs/docs/thebook/cdeSampleSolution.md

 -   If set to 0 or does not exist, a client certificate is not used and not required (default mode of previous CDE versions)
 -   If Set to 1, client can present a client certificate.
 If no scopes are in the cert, scopes will be used as before (Mix operation between certificate based and "EasyScopeID" security mode)
 -   If Set to 2, client must present a valid client certificate.
-If no scopes are in the cert, scopes will be used as before
+If no scopes are in the cert, scopes will be used as with "1"
--   If set to 3, all clients (including NMI browsers) need to present a client certificate (new enforced Client Certificate Mode only - older CDE Nodes will not able to connect)
+-   If set to 3, all clients (including NMI browsers) need to present a client certificate (Nodes with just EasyScopeIDs will not able to connect)
 -   If the client certificate contains one or more SAN URLs of the scheme "com.c-labs.cdescope://" the client will only participate in scopes with that scopeID.
 The first cdescope is used as the ScopeID if no scope is presented in the message or connection
 -   In IIS, settings 2 and 3 require the "Client Certificates" setting in "SSL Settings" to be set as "Accept" or "Require" for NMI access